What is CBD Oil?

 What are Terpenes?

 Terpenes exist in all types of plants, including cannabis.
-It is an amazingly complex plant, containing many different compounds, two of which are CBD oil and terpenes (pronounced tur-peens).
+The cannabis plant is amazingly complex, containing many different compounds, two of which are CBD oil and terpenes (pronounced tur-peens).
 Terpenes are responsible for the flavor and fragrance in plants.
 The aroma of any plant is determined by its terpene profile – it’s what gives that fruity, pine, or other scent.
 But terpenes are more than just a scent.
 Like cannabinoids, terpenes bind to the receptors in the brain to create various effects.
 Some terpenes may promote relaxation while others may increase energy levels.
 Terpenes work in synergy with cannabinoids for mental and physical benefits such as relief from pain, stress, anxiety and more.
-When choosing CBD oil, look at the terpene content to find the one that creates the all-nautral effect you desire.
+When choosing CBD oil, look at the terpene content to find a formulation that creates the all natural effect you desire.